skerkour/kerkour.com/content/blog/bloom-a-free-and-open-source-google.md

 **Bloom is the 21st century Linux.**

-Bloom conciliate the best of the **Startuplaland religion**: *radical execution rather than bureaucracy, scalability, flawless user experience, strong product culture, iterative process*, and **open source**: *a mode of development that has proven its superiority, open governance, an unmatched durability and a perfect symbiosis between the interests of developers and users*.
+Bloom conciliate the best of the **Startuplaland religion**: *radical execution rather than bureaucracy, scalability, flawless user experience, strong product culture, iterative process*, and **open source**: *a mode of development that has proven its superiority, open governance, an unmatched sustainability and a perfect symbiosis between the interests of developers and users*.

 We chose the <a href="https://www.gnu.org/licenses/agpl-3.0.html" target="_blank" rel="noopener">AGPL v3.0 viral license</a> for most of our creations to encourage others to contribute back and to do the same. **No open core, no bullshit.**